Daily readings

 This reading often teaches Christians how to live with steadiness, charity, and faith.
 Look for one clear encouragement or warning you can carry into the day.

-11But you, OH man of God, fly these things: and pursue righteousness, godliness, faith, charity, patience, mildness.
+6:11But you, O man of God, fly these things: and pursue righteousness, godliness, faith, charity, patience, mildness.

-12Fight the good fight of faith: lay hold on eternal life, to which you art called, and have confessed a good confession before many people giving testimony.
+12Fight the good fight of faith: lay hold on eternal life, to which you are called, and have confessed a good confession before many witnesses.

 13I charge you before God, who quickeneth all things, and before Christ Jesus, who gave teaching under Pontius Pilate, a good confession,